vykhvan/sre-lecture-notes/planning-for-high-availability-and-incident-response/it-assets-availability-and-disaster-recovery.md

         * This can be done with a name provider like Amazon route 53
     * Failover your database replication instances to another region
         * Manually force the secondary region to become primary at the database level
-        * Automatically failober the database by health checks
+        * Automatically failover the database by health checks

 ![image](img/dr-plan-example.png)